Industry Expertise · July 10, 2024

 What to Do With a Surplus When Planning a Government Budget

 During times of plenty, when tax income is high and budgets are full, it's easy for local governments to spend as though the surplus will last forever.
-But given the cyclical nature of economic trends, governments need to make smart choices about their spending.
-This includes making sure they're prepared for leaner times.
-That's why it's important to think long-term when planning a government budget.
+But given the cyclical nature of economic trends, governments need to make smart choices about their spending—including making sure they're prepared for leaner times.

 Common mistakes with a surplus